curateteaching/digitalpedagogy/keywords/community.md

 * Type: mapping project
 * Source URL: [http://marathon.neu.edu/](http://marathon.neu.edu/)
-* Creator: Elizabeth Maddock Dillon and Ryan Cordell, Northeastern University
+* Creator: McGrath, Jim, Alicia Peaker, Ryan Cordell, Elizabeth Maddock Dillon, et al.

 Our Marathon is a community-owned project that models the the collaborative and democratic potential of the digital humanities and civic engagement in enriching our communities.
 Developed in the wake of the Boston Marathon bombings of 2013, Our Marathon invites community contributors to share stories, images, and other media of their experiences.
 The crowd-sourced storytelling archive is intended explicitly as a tool for community healing, and a means of creating an organic, community-driven memorial.
 The site also includes teaching resources for a variety of grade levels (http://marathon.neu.edu/teaching-resources).